brandondocusen/MosquitoMarauder/README.md

 8) (COMPLETE) Reset and contiue scanning room

 I started this project on June 14, 2021.
-Progress has been faster than expected as of July 26, 2021
+Progress has been faster than expected as of July 26, 2021 The languages used here include Python, C# and the Arduino IDE